 This yummy fruit on the bottom chia pudding is such a delicious alternative to oatmeal.
 I love that it’s light, fresh, feels a little special.
 Here’s what I love about it:

-These are great in all kinds of weather, too, since the purees can be made from fresh or thawed frozen fruit.
+THESE ARE GREAT IN ALL KINDS OF WEATHER.
+You can make fruit on the bottom chia pudding all year round, since the purees can be made from fresh or thawed frozen fruit.
 There’s no reason you can’t enjoy a bright taste of juicy strawberries with your breakfast in January, or cool off with a refreshing peach option in June.
-I love that you can make this recipe with either fresh or frozen fruit.
 This time of year, I LOVE using frozen berries or mangos/peaches from Sprouts.
 They’re unsweetened, and both the traditional and organic choices are so affordable!

+THEY’RE PERFECT FOR LOTS OF DIFFERENT DIETARY NEEDS.
 The other reason I love them?
-They’re perfect for lots of different dietary needs.
 They’re gluten free, dairy free, vegan, vegetarian, paleo AND Whole30 approved.
-Naturally sweetened with orange juice, the fruit layer is such a nice complement to the creaminess of the chia layer.
+Naturally sweetened with orange juice, the fruit layer has no added sugar, and it’s such a nice complement to the creaminess of the chia layer.
 You can enjoy them as-is, or top them with nuts, granola, or more fresh fruit!

-Why fruit on the bottom?
-You can absolutely do the fruit puree on the top.
+DO YOU HAVE TO PUT THE FRUIT ON THE BOTTOM?
+You can absolutely do the fruit puree on top of the chia layer.
 I do it on the bottom to keep it as fresh and vibrant as possible.
 When cut fruit is exposed to air, it can brown (think a sliced avocado or bananas).
 It’s still 100% safe to eat, but it doesn’t look as nice.
 Since I use this for a meal prep and do several days’ worth at once, I put the fruit on the bottom so they keep a little better.

 That said, if you’re not doing a Whole30 and this just isn’t the right blend for you, feel free to add a few drops of vanilla extract, or a small drizzle of pure maple syrup, honey, or agave to either the chia pudding or the fruit puree as desired.
 My #1 rule in cooking is you do what tastes good to you!